imjoy-team/ImJoy/docs/i2k_tutorial.md

 If you click the "Process" button, you are actually calling a function from Javascript to Python.

 !> However, you may notice that if you click the button for the second time, it doesn't work anymore, and if you go to your browser console, you will see an error saying `Callback function can only called once, if you want to call a function for multiple times, please make it as a plugin api function.`.
 This is because the `process` function is removed from the window after the first call.
 To explicitly tell the window to keep the `process` function, we can pass set a special key `_rintf` to `True`.
-THerefore, you will need to change the code above so it becomes `data={"process": self.process, "_rintf": True}`.
+Therefore, you will need to change the code above so it becomes `data={"process": self.process, "_rintf": True}`.

 Also note that in this example, we didn't pass any parameter to the process function.
 For an actual image processing function, we will need to pass at least an image and return the output image.
 However, because Javascript and Python have different ways to store images, we will need to do encoding and decoding to make them compatible.
 The easiest way to do is to encode an image as a base64 string.
 Here are some code snippets: